Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Results

 where $\textbf{LP}_{\ell,m}(x, y)$ refers to the electric field of the LP$_{\ell,m}$ mode, and integration is performed over the end-face of the input optical fiber.
-This procedure, including the corrections made to account for the geometry of our setup, can be found in Appendix~\ref{sec:CouplingCalcs} (see Supplementary Material).
-Finally, note that we can write down analogous expressions for the coupling of the elastically scattered and LO fields also.
-The coefficients calculated for the particular experimental setup used here are reported in Fig.~\ref{FigThree}, with a detailed discussion on how we expect these quantities to relate to the measured PSDs found in Appendix~\ref{sec:FormOfPSD}.
+This procedure, including the corrections made to account for the geometry of our setup, can be found in the Supplementary Material, Appendix~2.
+Finally, we can write down analogous expressions for the coupling of the elastically scattered $\boldsymbol{E}_{\mathrm{0}}(x, y)$ and the reference $\boldsymbol{E}_{\mathrm{ref}}(x, y)$ fields also.
+Interestingly, we find that both fields are effectively decoupled from the LP$_{11\mathrm{a,b}}$ channels with coupling efficiencies $<$ 10$^{-6}$.
+The coefficients calculated for the particular experimental setup used here are reported in Fig.~\ref{FigOne}, with a detailed discussion on how we expect these quantities to relate to the measured PSDs found in the Supplementary Material, Appendix~4.

-The results shown in Fig.~\ref{FigThree} qualitatively agree with the experimental results, with the LP$_{11\mathrm{a}}$ (LP$_{11\mathrm{b}}$) mode coupling predominantly to the inelastically scattered field generated by displacements along $\boldsymbol{\hat{e}}_{x}$ ($\boldsymbol{\hat{e}}_{y}$), and the LP$_{01}$ mode containing only weak contributions from both the transverse DOFs.
-Interestingly, the elastically scattered and LO fields are only weakly coupled to the LP$_{11\mathrm{a/b}}$ modes, due to their spatial asymmetry.
-This would typically be disadvantageous in conventional detection systems, which rely on the LO to extract information from the phase of the scattered light.
-However, due to the coherent nature of the coupling described in Eq.~(\ref{CouplingEq}), this is not the case in our approach.
-Indeed, any phase or amplitude modulation of the input field is naturally transformed to amplitude modulation of the LP modes upon coupling into the spatial mode sorter.
+The predictions made in Fig.~\ref{FigOne} qualitatively match our experimental results, with the LP$_{11\mathrm{a}}$ (LP$_{11\mathrm{b}}$) mode coupling predominantly to the inelastically scattered field generated by displacements along $\boldsymbol{\hat{e}}_{x}$ ($\boldsymbol{\hat{e}}_{y}$), and the LP$_{01}$ mode containing only weak contributions from both the transverse DOFs.
+The elastically scattered and reference fields are only weakly coupled to the LP$_{11\mathrm{a,b}}$ modes, due to their spatial asymmetry.
+This would be disadvantageous in interferometric detection schemes, which rely on the reference field (that act as a local oscillator) to extract information from the phase of the scattered light.
+Here however, the information on the position of the nanoparticle for the transverse mode is encoded in the amplitude of the electric field coupled to the LP$_{11\mathrm{a,b}}$ channels.
+As shown in the Supplementary Material, Appendix~3, we find that this leads to a much simpler form for the measurement imprecision:

-That is not to say that the decoupling of the LP$_{11\mathrm{a/b}}$ modes from the LO field is inconsequential.
-Indeed, we find that in the absence of the LO field the measurement imprecision reduces to a much simpler form.
-This form is derived in Appendix~\ref{sec:MeasurementImp} (see Supplementary Material) where we show that